ParaCoToUl/noarr-pipelines/docs/core-principles.md

         false // a chunk may sometimes not be produced - disable auto-commit ));

-    // when can the produer node be triggered? producer.can_advance([&](){
+    // when can the producer node be triggered? producer.can_advance([&](){
         return !finished;
     });